ManuelaRunge/ManuelaRunge.github.io/_pages/about.md

 Most of my experience has been in malaria research in Sub-Saharan Africa, while I also have worked on projects related to Neglected Tropical Diseases (Onchocerciasis, Lymphatic filariasis), COVID-19, West-Nile-Virus and Measles.
 My international (in-country) work experience includes Germany, Switzerland, Tanzania, and the US.

+Since 2022, I am company owner of **Runge Infectious Disease Research Analytics (RIDA)** (website coming soon).
-In my current position at [MM Global Health Consulting](https://www.mmglobalhealth.org/), I have the opportunity to work on a diverse set of projects all dedicated to tackle the burden of vaccine-preventable infectious diseases.
+My main work position is at [MM Global Health Consulting](https://www.mmglobalhealth.org/), I have the opportunity to work on a diverse set of projects all dedicated to tackle the burden of vaccine-preventable infectious diseases.
 Previously, I was a postdoctoral researcher at the [NU malaria modeling group](https://www.numalariamodeling.org/) at Northwestern University, Chicago, USA, and I am still working in collaboration with the team on exciting malaria modeling projects.
 I hold a Ph.D. and M.Sc.'s degree in Epidemiology from the [Swiss Tropical and Public Health Institute](https://www.swisstph.ch/en/) and University of Basel, Switzerland.
 I received a B.Sc. in [Health Sciences at the University of Applied Sciences Hamburg](https://www.haw-hamburg.de/en/university/faculty-of-life-sciences/departments/health-sciences/).